 at the following times: Monday, Wednesday and Friday 10.00 to 12.30, Tuesday and Thursday 10.00 to 12.30 and 15.00 to 16.30

 2) sent by post to: Università degli Studi di Padova, Ufficio Dottorato e Post Lauream – Settore Dottorato, Via Risorgimento 9, PADOVA, enclosing a photocopy of current ID.

 Prior booking is required to use the Department’s car.
 Go to

 and please read carefully the regulations for the use of cars, which can be found on the DAFNAE website.

 If you have incurred expenses out of your own pocket, you can be reimbursed by completing and submitting the appropriate form with proofs of purchase attached:

 – a legible tax sales receipt (scontrino fiscale) for expenses of less than €100.00

-Your expenses will be refunded ONLY if your receipts are signed by the person in charge of funding.
+Your expenses will be refunded ONLY if the form is signed by the person in charge of the relevant fund.